elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, not directly; the second event gets overwritten, and the current event returns the second value.
-We have to implement an event listener if we intend to add more than one handler.
+  <div><strong>Interview Response:</strong> No, a DOM element can only have one event listener of a particular event type attached to it at a time.
+Repeatedly adding an event listener of the same type will replace the previous one.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />